rahulkumarsah/gla-bcsc0001-2018/practice/questions/super_practice_set.md

    3. Why was the second `printf` statement provided?

-   4. If both loops performed an additioanl iteration, what woudl be the next item to be printed?
+   4. If both loops performed an additional iteration, what would be the next item to be printed?

       ```C
       #include <stdio.h>